 Furthermore, many products will advertise themselves as snail-based but always take a look at the ingredients in the back!
 Ideally the packaging will list what percentage or PPM (part per million) snail filtrate is in the product.
-If it doesn't, and if snail filtrate is not listed as one of the first few ingredients, the concentration of actual mucus is likely quite low and you may not see an effect.
+As far as I've found, at least 2,000 PPM seems to be a good amount to aim for, with some products offering as high as 10,000 PPM.
+If the product doesn't list PPM, and if snail filtrate is not listed as one of the first few ingredients, the concentration of actual mucus is likely quite low and you may not see an effect.

-While there are no well-documented risks of using snail slime, I would caution do not try to do this yourself!
+While there are no clearly documented risks of using snail slime, I would caution do not try a "do-it-yourself" version of snail moisturizing!
 Without proper control and sanitary conditions, you may get more than you bargain for (e.g., bacterial infection).
-So don't go grabbing critters form you garden and let them scotch their way around your face.
+So don't go grabbing critters from you garden and let them slide their way around your face.
 And of course, with any new cosmetic product, test a small amount of the product first to see how your skin reacts.

 Conclusion: Is snail-based cosmetics worth all the hype?

 As with many products in cosmetics, there are no strong scientific, peer-reviewed findings showing a miracle ingredient or holy grail of skincare that can reverse signs of aging.
 However, snail slime seems worth a try as much as any other high protein-based moisturizers (e.g., eggs), just make sure you get a high-quality product and aren't shelling out too much money just for the hype.